Retailer Guide | Amazon

 Additionally, the benefits of FFP certification to one’s sales and brand are not proven or obvious.
 As such, if the time required to achieve Tier 1 certification is not something you have, don’t beat yourself up over skipping this step.

-ISTA Requirement and Testing
+ISTA Requirements and Testing for Amazon

 To be certified, packaging must undergo transit testing, conducted according to the International Safe Transit Association test methods:

-• ISTA 6-Amazon.com (SIOC) used for Tier 1 (FFP) and Tier 2 (SIOC) testing.
+• ISTA 6-Amazon.com (SIPP) used for Tier 1 (FFP) and Tier 2 (SIPP) testing.

 • ISTA 6-Amazon.com Over-Boxing method used for Tier 3 (PFP).